justinthelaw/uds-rke2/docs/LOCAL-PATH.md

 ## Usage

+### Zarf Package

-The UDS bundle and custom Zarf Init for each flavor of the UDS RKE2 bootstrap automatically instantiates the associated resources and StorageClass automatically.
+The UDS bundle and custom Zarf Init for each flavor of the UDS RKE2 bootstrap automatically instantiates the StorageClass, Persistent Volumes, and configurations automatically.
+Configuration is controlled by exposed Zarf variables that modify the custom Local Path Provisioner charts.

+Further customization and configurations can be found in the resources located within the [Additional Info](#additional-info) section.

+### Manual Upstream

 If you are installing the cluster manually Zarf package by Zarf package, you can opt to perform the installation of the Local Path Provisioner using the following:

 ```bash
 # Install the stable version of the Local Path Provisioner